 MIND + BODY + SOUL

-Every now and then I take a step back to look at all areas of my life.
-To be honest this usually happens when I feel stressed or run-down because it alerts me to the fact that I’ve probably taken on too much.
-So today I’m sharing the things I look at when I’m forced to stop.
-Life is all about balance and it’s good to give a little time and attention to all the different elements.
+Every now and then I take a step back to address all areas of life.
+This usually happens if I feel stressed or run-down because it means I’ve taken on too much.
+So today I’m sharing the things I do to find balance, keeping the scales from tipping too far in one direction.
 I call it my simple life edit.

 REST, RELAXATION & SPACE

 I’m a creature of habit and when I feel stressed it’s usually because my routine has broken down.
-To get things back on track I make time to relax, ensure I’m practicing daily meditation, edit out the things I don’t need in my life and set regular times to get up and go to bed.
-These four things completely transform my outlook and help me to focus.
+To get things back on track I make time to relax, ensure I’m practicing daily meditation, edit out the things I don’t need and set regular times to get up and go to bed.
+These four things completely transform my outlook helping me to focus.
 It’s good to look at the structure of each day and make sure you’re happy with the balance of work and relaxation.
-Space and time to switch off prepare us for the busy and more challenging times.
+Downtime prepares us for the busy and challenging times.

-My regular exercise routine suffers when I’m busy and then I find getting back into it a challenge.
-After a break, going to the gym can feel a bit like putting on a wet swimming costume so I usually start with some brisk walks and slowly build up from there.
-The key is to be kind to yourself, do what you love and don’t worry about what everyone else is doing.
+My regular exercise routine suffers when I’m busy and getting back into it can be a challenge.
+After a break, going to the gym can feel like putting on a wet swimming costume, so I usually start with some brisk walks and slowly build up from there.
+The key is to be kind to yourself, do what you love and aim for little and often.

-I’m lazy when it comes to food, hello pizza!
-When I feel run-down I take a little time to remind myself of the various foods I should be eating to maintain a balanced diet.
+When I feel run-down I take time to remind myself of the various foods I should be eating to maintain a balanced diet.
 I also do some meal planning and fill the cupboards with healthy snacks to help me stay on track.
-I recently read that a lot of our snacking is down to boredom rather than hunger and so I’ve been trying to drink herbal tea and do some stretches (although I’m more David Brent than Ella Woodward) when I’m craving something sweet in the afternoon.
-It’s good to take a moment to think about the food we eat because it can really boost our energy levels and how we feel.
+I recently read that a lot of our snacking is down to boredom rather than hunger, so I’ve been trying to drink herbal tea and do some stretches (although I’m more David Brent than Ella Woodward!) when I’m craving something sweet in the afternoon.
+It’s good to take a moment to consider the food we eat.

-Work is an important element because it improves self-worth and self-esteem and gives feelings of belonging.
-Before working freelance I worked as an educational fundraiser for the University of Oxford and when I left I felt I was no longer contributing.
-Now I do voluntary work and it makes a huge difference to how I feel.
+Work is an important element because it improves self-worth and self-esteem and gives us feelings of belonging.
+Before working freelance, I worked as an educational fundraiser for the University of Oxford.
+When I left I felt I was no longer contributing.
+Now I do voluntary work which makes a huge difference in how I feel.
 What motivates us changes throughout our lives and differs from person to person.
-When I graduated I wanted the fanciest job title and the biggest salary – things couldn’t be any more different today!
-It’s good to get the balance right to enable you to give your best each day and most of all enjoy it!
+Always follow your heart and intuition.

-Make space for the things you love and the stuff that makes you happy and edit out the rest.
+Create space for the things you love and the stuff that makes you happy and edit out the rest.
 I find it beneficial to occasionally list my ten passions because it helps me to focus on what brings me the greatest joy.
-I’ve also started thinking about the things I appreciate or am grateful for at the end of each day.
-It’s amazing how sometimes it’s simply seeing the first signs of spring or enjoying a relaxing bubble bath.
+I’ve also started writing down the things I’m grateful for – keeping a gratitude diary lifts my spirits!

 These photographs were taken with my Lumix GH4 and the moving images are stills from a 4k film.
-You can read more about 4k photography here and on my previous posts where I captured flying seagulls, my niece blowing bubbles, falling pebbles, a fast moving weir and a stunt strawberry.
-I hope you have a wonderful weekend!
+You can read more about 4k photography here.